W. Guidelines for Examination in the European Patent Office

 Art.
-20(2) RPBA 2007 states: "If, in its decision, a Board gives a different interpretation of the Convention to that provided for in the Guidelines, it shall state the grounds for its action if it considers that this decision will be more readily understood in the light of such grounds."
+20(2) RPBA 2020 (OJ 2019, A63), just like Art.
+20(2) RPBA 2007 before it, stipulates that: "If, in its decision, a Board gives a different interpretation of the Convention to that provided for in the Guidelines, it shall state the grounds for its action if it considers that this decision will be more readily understood in the light of such grounds."

 It should be borne in mind that the edition of the Guidelines referred to in the following abstracts of board decisions is that applied by the board in question and may have been worded differently from the March 2022 version.
 The various different editions of the Guidelines are archived at .